Michael Albano: Mayoralty

 Albano defeated incumbent mayor Robert Markel in 1995's mayoral preliminary and faced off against Charles Ryan, who served as mayor in the 1960s.
 He defeated Ryan with 18929 votes to Ryan's 17274 votes.
 Much of the latter half of his time as mayor took place concurrently with a wide-ranging FBI mafia investigation that began targeting corruption in public officials in 2000, and which resulted in more than 30 convictions.
 These convictions included convictions of Albano's then chief of staff, Anthony M. Ardolino, and a political appointee and close friend, Gerald A. Phillips.
 Albano has claimed that the investigation was retaliation from the FBI stemming from his time on the Parole Board in the 1980s.

 When Albano left office the Commonwealth of Massachusetts imposed a financial control board seven months later, removing local control of the budget.

 Political views

 Michael Albano describes himself as a "Kennedy Liberal."
-Albano says he strongly supports the woman's right to choose an abortion, affirmative action, and gay marriage, and labor unions.
+Albano says he strongly supports the woman's right to choose an abortion, affirmative action, gay marriage, and labor unions.
 He opposes the death penalty.
 In his 2012 run for Governor's Council, Albano campaigned on the platform that there should be a "litmus test" for judges within Massachusetts on these issues.